 A rowing machine offers an extremely effective way of burning calories and, therefore, a great option for weight loss in our opinion.

 In fact, a study conducted by the University of Roehampton compared running on a treadmill to rowing on a machine and found participants burnt 300 calories whilst rowing.

 The results also showed that rowing activated more muscle groups than running, making it an efficient way of improving your cardio whilst also exercising your entire body.

-That said, Livestrong recommends, if you're working out for health, you use a rowing machine for 30 minutes a day at a moderate intensity, or 15 minutes per day at a vigorous intensity.
+Livestrong suggests that if you're aiming for general health benefits, you can use a rowing machine for 30 minutes a day with moderate intensity or 15 minutes a day with vigorous intensity.